mnagaso/TomoATT/docs/manual/index.md

 #### model :
 - `init_model_path` : File path for 3D initial model file.
 Details will be explained in the following section.
--  `model_1d_name` : the name of 1d model used for teleseismic tomography. `ak135` and `iasp91` are available.
-User defined model can be used by modifying the file `1d_models.h` in `include` directory, by changing `model_1d_prem` part and setting this `model_1d_name` parameter as `user_defined`.
 #### inversion :
 - `run_mode` :
   - `0` for running only a forward simulation.
   - `1` for do inversion.
-  - `2` for only precalculation of 2d traveltime field for teleseismic sources.
-This is an optional step for teleseismic case.
-If 2d traveltime field is not precalculated, it will be calculated during mode `0` or `1`.
-This is useful for calculations on HPC as 2d eikonal solver has not been parallelized.
-Users can run it on a local machine beforehand to reduce CPU time on HPC.
-  - `3` run earthquake relocation.
+  - `2` run earthquake relocation.
 For using this mode, `sources : swap_src_rec` need to be set to 1.
 Otherwise the program will exit with an error message.
 - `n_inversion_grid` :  the number of inversion grid.
 - `n_inv_dep_lat_lon` : the numbers of inversion grids for r, t and p direction.
 - `min_max_dep_inv` : `[dep1, dep2]` minimum and maximum depth of inversion grid in kilo meter.